Insect Alert: What’s going to be bugging you this Spring?

-- Clean up — By cleaning up, rodents and insects will have fewer places to hide, fewer food and water sources, and less nesting (or in the case of rats and mice, gnawing) material available.
+- Clean up — By cleaning up, rodents and insects will have fewer places to hide.
+There will be fewer food and water sources, and less nesting (or in the case of rats and mice, gnawing) material available.

 - Seal up — By sealing potential entry points, pests will have to work harder to get into your home.
 They will usually choose the path of least resistance, and move on to easier pickings.

 - Pouch up –By using earthkind’s botanical pest repellent pouches to protect your home and personal property, you can turn a pest’s strength into a weakness.
-Rodents and insects rely on scent to detect danger such as predators and poisons, as well as to lead them to friendly territory and food sources.
-Our scent-based repellents block these critical olfactory cues, so they will flee to an area of safety (outside your home) instead of risk blindly entering a predator’s territory.
+Rodents and insects rely on scent for multiple reasons.
+Detecting danger such as predators and poisons, as well as to leading them to friendly territory and food sources make this sense extremely important.
+Scent-based repellents block these critical olfactory cues.
+Rodents will flee to an area of safety (outside your home) instead of risk blindly entering a predator’s territory.

 Preventing pests naturally takes just a little effort, is completely safe, and has been proven effective.
 Sign up for our newsletter’s to stay up-to-date on pest prevention tips and special offers from EarthKind®.